Implementation Considerations for Telehealth Programs Serving Veterans

 The Department of Veterans Affairs (VA) operates the Veterans Health Administration (VHA), a healthcare system

-with a long history of providing innovative telehealth programs to meet the needs of rural veterans, who account
+with a robust telehealth program and a long history of providing innovative telehealth programs to meet the

 A specific focus of telehealth programs that serve veterans is behavioral and mental healthcare.
 Rural

 communities that serve veterans from tribal communities may be interested in reviewing implementation

 considerations for telemental health clinics for rural Native veterans.
 The guide discusses cultural

 considerations for working with Native veterans in the context of behavioral telehealth and includes training

 Rural communities that serve veterans may also benefit from reviewing the Implementation Manual for a